-A challenge pinnacle pose will be different depending on the composition of students in your Yoga class.
-For instance, on a given day you may have a preponderance of beginning students in your class, which will necessitate choosing a pinnacle pose that is challenging enough for your students, but not so challenging that attempting the posture you have chosen makes them vulnerable to injury.
+A challenge pinnacle pose will differ depending on the composition of students in your Yoga class.
+For instance, on a given day, you may have a preponderance of beginning students in your class, which will necessitate choosing a pinnacle pose that is challenging enough for your students, but not so tricky that attempting the posture you have chosen makes them vulnerable to injury.

-You also do not want to choose a pinnacle pose that is so difficult for most of your Yoga students that they are not able to do the posture at all and this failure ends up eroding their sense of competency, which leaves them feeling demoralized at the end of class and ready to throw in the proverbial towel.
+You also do not want to choose a pinnacle pose that is so difficult for most of your Yoga students that they cannot do the posture at all.
+This failure erodes their sense of competency, leaving them feeling demoralized at the end of class and ready to throw in the proverbial towel.

 Build Courage With Experience